JKChai/KAGGLEX_COHORT3_LLM/README.md

 - [x] Refine the Chat Application for better accuracy
 - [x] Organize documentation & all works for PPT presentation
 - [x] Complete Markdown
-- [ ] Upload scripts & docs to GitHub & make it Public
+- [x] Upload scripts & docs to GitHub & make it Public
-- [ ] Submit PPT presentation & 5 Mins video
+- [x] Submit PPT presentation & 5 Mins video

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Acknowledgments

 I would like to thank all of KaggleX's staff & presenters from `Cohort 3 of the KaggleX BIPOC Mentorship Program` for taking your time & effort to make this happen :blush:.
-I would also like to thank my Mentor `Emmanuel Mayssat` for sharing project ideas & advice providing me a good headstart to explore & research about Prompt Engineering building my own Chat Assistant that can run on my CPU machine :grin:.
+I would also like to thank my Mentor `Emmanuel Mayssat` for sharing project ideas & advice providing me a good headstart to explore & to research about possibility to build my own Chat Assistant that can run on my CPU machine & new exploration to Prompt Engineering :grin:.
 Thank you to KaggleX Discord Community as well for sharing ideas & advice.
-Because of all of you, these 3 months journey have been challenging but fruitful providing me a different opportunity to learn & explore new & different ways of manipulating & handling data. :joy:
+Because of all of you, these 3 months have been a challenging but fruitful adventure providing me a different opportunity to learn & to explore new & different ways of analyzing & manipulating & handling data. :joy:

 Thank you all & all the best! :satisfied: